 We will soon be online with our new platform dedicated to STKO (Scientific Toolkit for OpenSees)

 where all interested users can take part in our WEBINARS on the correct use of STKO software.
 For more information, write to our email address: firstname.lastname@example.org

 T0 | STKO Pre&Post Processor Interface

-An overview of STKO Pre and Post processor interface in all their parts (Windows, features and skills).
+An overview of STKO Pre and Post processor interface.

 T1 | STKO How to navigate

-How to start with STKO: create, edit and save new files and how to navigate in the working space.
+How to start with STKO: create, edit and save new files and how to navigate in the work space.
 (Keyboard and mouse commands).